 30 Days of Shapes – Lesson Plan for Preschool

-First, he is still quite young.
-We will be doing a more normal preschool type curriculum next year.
-But for this year we want him to start learning some basics and mostly just get used to the idea of a routine and following instructions.
+First, he was still quite young.
+We did more normal preschool type curriculum the next year.
+But for the first year we wanted him to start learning some basics and mostly just get used to the idea of a routine and following instructions.

-And second, it’s not official homeschooling since I’m not planning on doing regular homeschooling but something more like half homeschooling and half un-schooling.
+And second, it’s not official homeschooling since I didn’t plan on doing regular homeschooling but something more like half homeschooling and half un-schooling.
 We will see how that works as time goes on. 🙂 Basically we believe that life skills and creativity are just as important as “book learning” and we want our littles to have a healthy mix of both.

 Like most things in our life, we’d love to have you along for our homeschooling journey as well.
 A few weeks ago I asked on the Little House Living Facebook page how many homeschoolers are Little House Living readers and I was amazed at the response!
 Even if you don’t plan on homeschooling, you may be able to use many of the activities I plan on posting in your day to day lifestyle.